arc-language/arc-lang/parser/PACKAGE.md

 	// EnterLiteral is called when entering the literal production.
 	EnterLiteral(c *LiteralContext)

-	// EnterVectorLiteral is called when entering the vectorLiteral production.
-	EnterVectorLiteral(c *VectorLiteralContext)

-	// EnterMapLiteral is called when entering the mapLiteral production.
+	// EnterInitializerList is called when entering the initializerList production.
-	EnterMapLiteral(c *MapLiteralContext)
+	EnterInitializerList(c *InitializerListContext)

-	// EnterMapEntry is called when entering the mapEntry production.
+	// EnterInitializerEntry is called when entering the initializerEntry production.
-	EnterMapEntry(c *MapEntryContext)
+	EnterInitializerEntry(c *InitializerEntryContext)

 	// EnterStructLiteral is called when entering the structLiteral production.
 	EnterStructLiteral(c *StructLiteralContext)